 Where is my story?

 Your time and effort writing a story are greatly appreciated.
 Stories are generally reviewed and published in the order in which they’re received.
 If a lot of stories have been received (as hundreds were when CNN’s Mr. Poopy Pants article was published in 2009), it might take a while before your story is published.

 You can receive announcements about story postings directly via a feed or by signing up to receive email notifications, or by following us on Twitter.
 If you provided an email address with your story, you will be notified when your story is posted.

-Try using the search engine to find your story.
+Try using the search window to find your story.
 You can also look through pages of likely categories.
 Placement of stories into categories is determined by the predominant story theme, or by the issue that drives the story.
-Stories that don’t match any of the category topics, or consist of a number of topics of roughly equal emphasis, are placed in the Odds & Ends category.
+Stories that don’t match any of the category topics, or consist of a number of topics, are placed in the Odds & Ends category.
 If your submittal was more of a commentary than a story, then it might have been placed in the Commentary category.

 Occasionally submitted content isn’t published.
 Reasons have been because it wasn’t written as a story or a commentary, was off topic (not a flight from hell), or required too much editing.
 Also, some submissions haven’t been posted because they weren’t written in an interesting, compelling, or entertaining manner.

 If you see some changes made to your story, then it was probably edited in order to remove overly offensive material, protect anonymity, or improve grammar and punctuation (this is done minimally).